Euramsia/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research assistant at Utrecht University, exploring in-depth the decades-old yet still poorly understood concept of visual local-global perception bias.
-My background is Molecular Biology (BSc) and Neuroscience and Cognition (MSc), with a strong interest in quantitative and computational approaches.
+I am a research assistant at the deparment of Experimental Psychology at Utrecht University, exploring the poorly understood concept of visual local-global perception bias.
+My educational background is **Molecular Biology (BSc)** and **Neuroscience and Cognition (MSc)**, with a strong interest in quantitative and computational approaches.

-Past reserach was biologically-focused (microbiology and genetics) and for my future I aim to combine as many research interests as possible, with a focus on human genetics, especially in the topics of neurobiology and ageing.
+During my Bachelor's I gained experience in wetlab microbiology and genetics and after my current brief detour into statistical and modelling-based cognition research, I aim to return to biologically-focused research and combine as many interests as possible, especially **human genetics**, but also neurobiology, ageing, and cognition.

+For the next step of my academic career, I am therefore **searching for a PhD position** in the field of genetics.

-Furthermore I am very interested in promoting Open Science, which I think is key for a positive and collaborative relationship within academia and between academia and society.
+Furthermore, I am very interested in promoting **Open Science**, which I think is key for a positive and collaborative relationship within academia and between academia and society.

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.